Drinking Water State Revolving Fund (DWSRF) Overview

 If you are interested in a DWSRF loan or other financial assistance offered by the Division, contact us for more information on the application process.

 All funding programs use the same application, but each program has its own requirements.
-The application, application appendix, and Scoring Sheet and Guidance for the DWSRF program can be found on the forms page.
+The application, application appendix, Scoring Sheet and Guidance, and Fund Transfer Certifications for the DWSRF program can be found on the forms page.

 Under 40 CFR 35.3525, DWSRF loans provided as part of each years allocation from the federal government to the State of North Carolina must be distributed as follows: